 So here I sat high in the Plaza México.
 In several thousand different theatres watching what I knew were several thousand different movies.
 The horses danced, the bulls charged, the bandilleros flew.
 The raindrops fell.
 My feet felt numb, unfeeling.
-I strained to consciously transcend surroundings as much as I was able by meditating. (“Close your eyes tight and try NOT to think of a..…”)
+I strained to consciously transcend surroundings as much as I was able by meditating. (“Close your eyes tight and try NOT to think of an animal being stabbed.”)

 The crowd roared as the images and descriptors of images taunted me, attempting to invite my praise or criticism.
 Thoughts and sensations neither necessarily good or bad, I told myself.
 Flags, fanfare, history, bravery, perspiration, precipitation, blood, hoof beats, pride, poverty, power, ignorance, bliss, and so on.